pultar/ase/doc/tutorials/qmmm/qmmm.rst

 Electrostatic Embedding QM/MM
 -----------------------------
+New users should familiarize themselves with the methodology e.g. through `this tutorial review <http://dx.doi.org/10.1002/qua.26343>`__, and references therein.

 The total energy expression for the full QM/MM system is:

 .. math::  E_\mathrm{TOT} = E_\mathrm{QM} + E_\mathrm{I} + E_\mathrm{MM}.